zeek/zeek-docs/doc/script-reference/types.rst

     of execution can be influenced with :zeek:attr:`&priority`.

-    Multiple alternate event prototype declarations are allowed, but the alternates must be some subset of the canonical prototype (the one that's first declared).
+    Multiple alternate event prototype declarations are allowed, but the alternates must be some subset of the first, canonical prototype and arguments must match by name and type.
 This allows users to define handlers for any such prototype they may find convenient or for the core set of handlers to be extended, changed, or deprecated without breaking existing handlers a user may have written.
 Example:

     .. sourcecode:: zeek